Frequently Asked Questions

 What would be a good team formation?

-We would recommend a balance between CS/engineering and business students (at least 1 business student for presentation abilities).
+We would recommend a balance between engineering and at least one business student.